 - The Name column displays the layer names from the file.
 You can edit the entries to give more descriptive names to the layers.
 The names that appear here are used to name the resulting geometry objects and the selections when the Layer selections check box is selected under Selections of Resulting Entities. - The Name in file column is visible only when you select the Show names from file check box above the table.
 The Name in file column always displays the layer name from the PCB file, even after editing the Name column. - The Type column declares the type of layers.
 Depending on their type, the import treats layers differently during import.
 For example, the geometry from a layer of type Metal is extruded only if the Type of import is set to Full 3D.
+Layers of type Dielectric are extruded, when selected in the Import column, according to the thickness and elevation data in the table.
 A union of the objects from the Outline layer is used as the PCB outline to determine the extent of the dielectric layers.
-The Drill layer type means that the objects in the layer define drilled via holes through the PCB. - The values in the Thickness column are used as the extrusion distances for the layers.
+The Drill layer type means that the objects in the layer define drilled via holes through the PCB.
+ODB++ files may sometimes contain copper layers with the context set to MISC.
+These are displayed as layers of type Metal misc in the table, and they are by default not selected for import, similarly to layers of type Other. - The values in the Thickness column are used as the extrusion distances for the layers.
 Layer elevations are also calculated based on these values when Manual control of elevations is not enabled.
 The values in the layer Thickness column can always be changed prior to import. - The values in the Elevation column control the lower z positions of the layers.
 By adjusting the values you can adjust the position of layers in the stackup.
 The Elevation column is only displayed when Manual control of elevations is enabled. - The Import column.
 Clear the check box for layers that do not need to be imported.

-To save the layers table to a text file, click the Save to File button (\square) under the table.
-To load layer table information from a text file, click the Load from File button () under the table.
+To save the layers table to a text file, click the Save to File button (\Box) under the table.
+To load layer table information from a text file, click the Load from File button ($rac{rac}$) under the table.
 Only the editable data in the table is affected when loading from file.
 Layer data in the file that does not match the existing layers in the table is ignored.
-To reset the thickness and elevation values in the table to the last read data from the PCB file click the Reset Thickness and Elevation button ().
-To select the Import check box in the table for all copper and dielectric layers click the Select All Metal and Dielectric Layers for Import button (🕻).
-Click the Clear All Imports button (🕌) to clear all check boxes in the Import column.
-To reload the layer information from the PCB file to the table click the Reload Layers button (
+To reset the thickness and elevation values in the table to the last read data from the PCB file click the Reset Thickness and Elevation button (C).
+To select the Import check box in the table for all copper and dielectric layers click the Select All Metal and Dielectric Layers for Import button ($rac{rac}{s}$).
+Click the Clear All Imports button ($rac{rac}{s}$) to clear all check boxes in the Import column.
+To reload the layer information from the PCB file to the table click the Reload Layers button ($\leq >$).
+This will replace all content in the table with data from the PCB file.